 The Jonathon Brandmeier Show is an entertaining, offbeat look at news, pop culture, and sports – from the big trending topics to the stories about to fall through the cracks – combined with celebrity interviews and freewheeling audience interaction.

-Jonathon Brandmeier has won radio’s coveted Marconi Award, multiple Billboard Magazine Radio Personality Awards and was named one of the “100 Most Important Radio Hosts in America” by Talkers Magazine.
+In November 2018, Jonathon Brandmeier will be inducted into the National Radio Hall of Fame.
+He has also been honored with radio’s coveted Marconi Award, multiple Billboard Magazine Radio Personality Awards, and was named one of the “100 Most Important Radio Hosts in America” by Talkers Magazine.

 His radio career began at age fifteen at WFON in his hometown of Fond du Lac, Wisconsin.
 By eighteen, his demo tapes landed him a job at WOSH-AM in Oshkosh, where he was taking classes at the University of Wisconsin.
 From there, he was on his way.